 In spite of the vortex of information and activities, I absolutely adored meeting fellow bloggers in person that I’d only known online.
 I also met a lot of great new people and got to reconnect with Family on Bikes so within the whirlwind there were wonderful perks!

 I know the question is raised of course… knowing the breakneck speed conferences run at and TBEX in particular… and given my limited stamina for that level of freneticism, will I be going next year?
 You betcha!
 I took a lot away from the experience and the pain of the shell-shock of the pace always fades away quickly.
-Brace for impact Toronto, Camp Granola will see you there…
+Brace for impact Toronto, we’ll see you there…